 View, share and download your forms electronically

-- E-delivery: Receive an email notification when your tax form is ready, and retrieve it immediately instead of waiting for it in the mail.
+- E-delivery: Receive an email notification when your tax form is ready.
+Access it immediately instead of waiting for it in the mail.

-- Share tax forms: Provide your tax professional with secure electronic access to your tax forms, eliminating the need to deliver or mail your forms.
+- Share tax forms: Provide a third party, such as your tax professional, with secure electronic access to your tax forms, eliminating the need to deliver or mail your forms.

-- Tax software imports and file downloads: Import your tax information conveniently and accurately into Turbo Tax®, e-Organizer and H&R Block At HomeTM.
+- Tax software imports and file downloads: Import your tax information conveniently and accurately into Turbo Tax®, H&R Block® tax software and e-Organizer.
 In addition, Excel and CSV-formatted downloads are available.

 For tax preparation assistance:

 For investment assistance and account questions: